Rye - Tootgarook - St Andrews Beach

 Rye - Tootgarook - St Andrews Beach had a higher proportion of pre-schoolers and a higher proportion of persons at post retirement age than Mornington Peninsula Shire in 2016.

 The Age Structure of Rye - Tootgarook - St Andrews Beach provides key insights into the level of demand for age based services and facilities such as child care.
 It is an indicator of Rye - Tootgarook - St Andrews Beach's residential role and function and how it is likely to change in the future.

 Service age groups divide the population into age categories that reflect typical life-stages.
 They indicate the level of demand for services that target people at different stages in life and how that demand is changing.

 Derived from the Census question:

-Analysis of household income levels in Rye - Tootgarook - St Andrews Beach in 2011 compared to Mornington Peninsula Shire shows that there was a smaller proportion of high income households (those earning $2,500 per week or more) and a higher proportion of low income households (those earning less than $600 per week).
+Analysis of the service age groups of Rye - Tootgarook - St Andrews Beach in 2016 compared to Mornington Peninsula Shire shows that there was a similar proportion of people in the younger age groups (0 to 17 years) and a higher proportion of people in the older age groups (60+ years).

-The major differences between the household incomes of Rye - Tootgarook - St Andrews Beach and Mornington Peninsula Shire were:
+The major differences between the age structure of Rye - Tootgarook - St Andrews Beach and Mornington Peninsula Shire were:

 - A larger percentage of 'Empty nesters and retirees (60 to 69)' (15.3% compared to 14.1%)

 - A smaller percentage of 'Tertiary education and independence (18 to 24)' (5.4% compared to 7.0%)

 - A smaller percentage of 'Secondary schoolers (12 to 17)' (6.1% compared to 7.1%)